MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-parallel-job-in-pipeline.md

 Machine learning engineers always have scale requirements on their training or inferencing tasks.
 For example, when a data scientist provides a single script to train a sales prediction model, machine learning engineers need to apply this training task to each individual data store.
 Challenges of this scale-out process include long execution times that cause delays, and unexpected issues that require manual intervention to keep the task running.

 The core job of Azure Machine Learning parallelization is to split a single serial task into mini-batches and dispatch those mini-batches to multiple computes to execute in parallel.
 Parallel jobs significantly reduce end-to-end execution time and also handle errors automatically.
-Consider using Azure Machine Learning Parallel job if you plan to train many models on top of your partitioned data or you want to accelerate your large-scale batch inferencing tasks.
+Consider using Azure Machine Learning Parallel job to train many models on top of your partitioned data or to accelerate your large-scale batch inferencing tasks.

 ## Prerequisites